mikek/django-toplevel-files/README.md

 and [django-robots](https://github.com/jezdez/django-robots/).

 Using it for some random arbitrary named files is not practical, as this app mostly depends on the way your web server is setup.
+Note that app does not validate file path and allows to create a file within subdirectories adjacent to `MEDIA_ROOT` (such files are not veery useful though).

 ## Usage